 There are different symptoms for different animals though.
 For example pigs can become unresponsive to their environment, appearing deaf and blind.
 It has been reported that they will wonder aimlessly bumping into walls and other animals.
 In severe cases pigs will seize and lie on their sides paddling.
 Cattle will salivate, vomit and can have partial paralysis.
 You can also watch for cattle dragging hind feet or knuckling at the fetlock joint.
 Cattle have also shown signs of violent behavior when affected by ST. Poultry signs will range from beak discharge to weakness to partial paralysis.

-If signs of ST are observed, the severity of the illness will need to be determined to plan the treatment.
+With signs of ST, the severity of the illness will deterine the treatent plan.
 If ST is in final stages, allowing the animal to drink freely will can cause lethal results.
-Water needs to be rationed to limit GI tract issues and lesions of the brain.
-Contact veterinary assistance when mitigating any signs of ST. Water should be limited to .5% of the animal’s body weight until symptoms recede, often over a period of several days.
+Water needs rationing to limit GI tract issues and lesions of the brain.
+Contact veterinary assistance when mitigating any signs of ST. Water limits require volumes equal to .5% of the animal’s body weight until symptoms recede, often over a period of several days.
 In severe cases, the best course of action may be to administer water by through a stomach tube.
 It is worth noting that in severe cases, the recovery rate is low.

 How to avoid Salt Toxicity

 As previously mentioned, the best practice for avoid instances of salt toxicity is to have fresh and clean water readily available for your animals at all times.
 Access to a clean horse trough, filled stock tank or an automatic waterer are great options for this, but water management is an absolute necessity for overall animal health.
 Overcrowding and placement of the water source is can be an overlooked and easily fixed aspect when addressing water options.